FrancisDunne/Active_Directory/README.md

 # Active Directory

 ## Objective
-Welcome to the Active Directory Project.
-In this project you will see how organizations manage their resources such as users, computers and groups.
-This project will showcase how to install an active directory.
+In this project you will see how organizations manage their resources such as users, computers and groups.This project will showcase how to install an active directory.
 It will show how to create a splunk instance where it will be ingesting events from a windows server, this windoows server will hold the active directory.
-You will also see events ingested from the target windows machine that uses sysmon which is a windows system service and device driver that logs system activity to the Windows event log.
+You will also seeevents ingested from the target windows machine that uses sysmon which is a windows system service and device driver that logs system activity to the Windows event log.
 The project will then move on to perform a brute force attack using Kali Linux as our attacking machine to see what telemetry it generates.
 This project will also use atomic redteam aswell.

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
+- Understanding of SIEM concepts and practical application.
 - Proficiency in analyzing and interpreting network logs.
 - Ability to generate and recognize attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used
-[Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Splunk (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Windows 10 OS system for target machine.
+- Windows server for Active Directory.
+- Kali Linux for attacking machine.
+- Splunk Universal Forwarder for sending data over to our Splunk server.
+- Sysmon for generating telemetry to send over to Splunk.

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.

-*Ref 1: Network Diagram*
+1. Create our logical diagram.